sketchbuch/wir-bitten-um-entschuldigung/README.md

 Also note, that several popular tourist destinations are not valid with the DT even if you travel on local trains - DB trying to milk tourist for all they can get.

 DB know that there are more people too, but do they increase the size or frequency of the local trains?
-Nope... this way they can force people to buy more expensive regional train tickets.
+Nope... this way they can force people to buy more expensive long distance train tickets.

 ## Cancelled Trains